govltjsdnd24/govltjsdnd24.github.io/_posts/2024-12-02-Artificial-Intelligence-Fundament copy.md

 - Solution may not be applicable to everyone
 - Users must trust in the complicated system
 - Whose responsibility is an AI-based choice?

+## Undertanding AI

+Microsoft's AI Software development adheres to six fundaments in order to prevent any negative outputs.

+- Fairness : an AI system must treat everyone equally
+- Fidelity and Stability : an AI system must work in a safe and reliable manner
+- Privacy and Security : an AI system must protect private information
+- Inclusiveness : an AI system must strengthen and build relationship among people
+- Transparency : an AI system must be comprehensible and predictable
+- Reponsibility : an AI system must be liable

 ## Reference